 - 1/2 cup peas

-There is quite a bit of prep work to making this homemade dog food for urinary tract health.
+There is much prep work to making this homemade dog food for urinary tract health.
 It will take about 45-60 minutes to prepare, but you can make it in bulk and freeze for future use to make things a little easier.

 You will also need to cook the rice according to the instructions on the packaging.
 Next, scramble and cook the eggs.
 As you will see in my video guide above, I scramble the shells right in with the eggs.
 They are a natural source of calcium for your dog, but you do not need to include them if you don't want to.

 Once you've prepared all of the ingredients, you will need to mix them together in a large bowl to create this homemade dog food for urinary tract health.
-You can feed it to your dog as soon as the ingredients have cooled.
+You can feed it to your dog after the ingredients have cooled.

 The recommended serving size is about 1/2 cup for every 20 pounds of body weight.
-Keep in mind that more active dogs may need more calories than lazier pups.
+Remember that more active dogs may need more calories than lazier pups.
 This recipe is not nutritionally balanced for all dogs, so you'll need to check with your veterinarian to ensure it will provide all the nutrients your canine companion needs.

 You can store leftovers of this homemade dog food for urinary tract health in an airtight container in the refrigerator.
 As I mentioned, you can also make the recipe in bulk and store it in the freezer for use up to 3 months.